'Bald-face land grab': Russia to annex more of Ukraine

 "As long as this Russian diktat prevails in the occupied territories of Ukraine, no citizen is safe.
 No citizen is free," he said.

-In what would be a major blow to Moscow's war effort, the Washington-based Institute for the Study of War said Ukrainian forces may soon encircle Lyman, 160 kilometres (100 miles) southeast of Kharkiv, Ukraine's second-largest city.
+In what would be a major blow to Moscow's war effort, the Washington-based Institute for the Study of War said Ukrainian forces may soon encircle Lyman, 160km southeast of Kharkiv, Ukraine's second-largest city.

 "The collapse of the Lyman pocket will likely be highly consequential to the Russian grouping" in the northern Donetsk and western Luhansk regions and "may allow Ukrainian troops to threaten Russian positions along the western Luhansk" region, the institute said, citing Russian reports.